TosbackCgusBridge-Bot/CGUs-versions/Snapfish/Privacy Policy.md

 *   Select the email "opt out" or "unsubscribe" link, or follow the opt-out instructions included in each email subscription communication.
-*   To unsubscribe from messages delivered to mobile devices, reply to the message with the words "STOP" or "END."
+*   To unsubscribe from messages delivered to mobile devices, reply to the message with the words “STOP” or “END.”
 *   Return to the Web page(s) where you originally registered your preferences and follow the opt-out instructions.
 Access to many HP subscriptions is available at the Subscriber's Choice web page.
 *   Write to the HP Privacy Office.
 Be sure to provide your name, relevant contact information, and specific relevant information about the HP subscriptions that you no longer wish to receive.